MasterSais/uvo/README.md

 // scheme
 lte<T>(bound: T, error?: Error): Validator<T>
 ```
-Checks value to be lower or equal to 'match' param.
+Checks value to be lower or equal to 'bound' param.
 Requires the same type.

 ```js
 import * as v from 'uvo';